owenfarrell/vscode-vault/README.md

 ### Connecting to a Vault

-Prior to reading, writing or deleting paths, a vault token must be acquired by authenticating against an authentication backend.
+Prior to reading, writing or deleting paths, a Vault token must be acquired by authenticating against an authentication backend.
 This extension supports integrated authentication via a GitHub personal access token or via a username and password.

-> If your Vault instance uses a self-signed certificate or an enterprise (internal) public key infrastructure, you will need to add your vault host as a trusted authority.
+> If your Vault instance uses a self-signed certificate or an enterprise (internal) public key infrastructure, you will need to add your Vault host as a trusted authority.
 > See [Extension Settings](#extension-settings) for details.

 ![Demo](demo/connect.gif)

-If your vault instance does not suport these integrated authentication backends, this extension can reuse a vault token generated through the vault CLI.
+If your Vault instance does not suport these integrated authentication backends, this extension can reuse a Vault token generated through the Vault CLI.

-If authenticating through the CLI, select the *Native* authentication.
-When authenticating through an external process, select *Manual* authentication and provide your vault token.
+If authenticating through the CLI or an external process, select the *Native* authentication and provide your Vault token.

 ### Reading and Writing Data